sugarfig/SnapLove/README.md

 2. Fork and clone SnapLOVE repository.

 ## Set up
-1. Install dependencies and type
+1. Install dependencies and type in terminal

 ```
 yarn install
 ```
-in terminal.
-2. Run project by typing
+2. Run project by typing in terminal
 ```
 expo start
 ```
-in terminal.
 3. Scan QR code in browser with Expo Go appication.

 # Technologies Used